grafana/k6-docs/src/data/markdown/translated-guides/en/01 Get started/03 Running k6.md

 </CodeGroup>

 Init code runs first and is called only once per VU.
-On the other hand, default code executes as many times as the test options set.
+The `default` code runs as many times or as long as is configured in the test options.

-To learn more, read about [The test lifecycle](/using-k6/test-lifecycle).
+To learn more about how k6 executes, read about the [Test lifecycle](/using-k6/test-lifecycle).

 ## Set options {#using-options}